 So how does a buyer protect themselves against this?
-Simply by hiring a buyer’s agent to represent their own interests.
+Simply by hiring a buyer’s agent to represent their interests.
 The reasons for seeking buyer representation go well beyond protecting you from the listing agent.
-There’s actually a bunch of good reasons for hiring one.
+There are a bunch of good reasons for hiring one.
 Here are 12 of them.

 They know the local real estate market.They know the local real estate market.

-A major reason for hiring a buyer’s agent is that they know the local market better than anyone.
+A primary reason for hiring a buyer’s agent is that they know the local market better.
 Each market is different from town to town and even neighborhood to neighborhood.
 Anyone who hopes to make a successful purchase should be represented by an experienced agent who knows the local they intend to buy.

 They can help with financing.They can help with financing.

-For many people, securing financing will be the most difficult part of the home buying process.
+Securing financing will be the most difficult part of the home buying process for many people.
 Lenders like to see a good credit score and good credit history.
 Having a buyer’s agent can help level the playing field and improve your chances of securing financing for those with poor credit.
-They’re not miracle workers, but they can help with navigating the intricacies of financing options.
+They’re not miracle workers, but they can help navigate the intricacies of financing options.
 They can also help you decide which mortgage program best suits your situation and deal with all the paperwork that any mortgage application entails.